MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 #### Can I make a plain tweet?

-If you just want to make a tweet message without replying or mentioning, yes you are allowed to do this using the API.
+If you just want to make a tweet message without replying to or mentioning a user, yes you _are_ allowed to do this using the API.
 For example a bot which posts content daily from Reddit or a weather or finance service.
 Or posts a random message from a list or posts a message from a schedule.

 ### Tweet a text message